High-Speed Computational Architecture For Reduced Latency In Big Data Processing

 Solution:

-The system reconfigures the architecture of memory and storage in a computer to offload functions away from the central and intelligence processing units (CPU and IPU).
+• Reconfigurable architecture of memory and storage in a computer to offload functions away from the central and intelligence processing units.
 This allows direct access to both local and remote memory, with high bandwidth and low latency.
-This reduces both software and hardware efficiency limitations and allows for application-dependent CPU/Memory ratios application.

 Technology:

-A set of logically disaggregated interconnections supports indices that cannot fit into local storage and memory (CPU and IPU).
-The network consists of Peripheral Component Interconnect Express (PCIe) switches, allowing the field-programmable gate array to access both local and remote memory.
-Similarly, the memory network serves local and remote requests, however, it uses a point-to-point connection instead of the switch-based network to reduce latency.
+• To reconfigure memory and storage, logically disaggregated interconnections (Peripheral Component Interconnect Express (PCIe) switches) allow the field-programmable gate array to access both local and remote memory.
+The memory network serves local and remote requests using a point-to-point connection instead of the switch-based network to reduce latency.

 Advantages:

-• Fifteen microsecond latency for data access, 100x lower than CPU-based systems
+• Fifteen microsecond latency for data access, one hundred times lower than CPU-based systems

-• 160 GB/s bandwidth, 8x higher than conventional CPU servers
+• 160 GB/s bandwidth, eight times higher than conventional CPU servers

 • Enables adaptation to accommodate different index algorithm schemes and different index sizes